 Untilled soils contain significantly higher levels of microorganisms, those little creatures that make nutrients available to plant roots.
 They live in the spaces between particles, and chow down on the higher levels of organic matter present.
 (Besides, how would you like it if someone ran a tiller through your neighborhood?)

 So how do you prep your garden for spring planting?
 If you want to get going early, you can pre-warm the earth.
 Clear plastic works better for this than black plastic.
 I cover my raised beds with fiberglass panels to create temporary cold frames.
 You should remove any existing weeds.
 Deep mulch works well on areas you aren’t immediately planting, or simply pull them up.
-Then simply plant.
+Then just plant.

 Once the plants are up and growing, pile on the mulch.
 Straw is cheap but may contain a few seeds.
 Compost is excellent.
 Or use whatever you have available.
 Aim for a layer between eight and twelve inches deep.